 2 The Board adopts a policy for the retirement of directors and key officers.
 Compliant company's succession planning policies and programs and its implementation.
 This is one of the responsibilities, duties, and functions of the Corporate Governance Committee.
-Please refer to: • Annex 2 - MOCG, Pages 17 to 18 The Nomination Process is also detailed in the MOCG. • Annex 2 - MOCG, Pages 9 to 10 Included in the Shareholders' Rights and Protection in the MOCG are the details of the Voting Rights and the process of these shall be executed during Shareholders' Meetings. • Annex 2 - MOCG, Page 26 Re ecommendation 2.4 2 The Board aligns the remuneration of key officers and board members with the long-term interests of the company.
-The Board adopts a policy specifying the relationship between remuneration and performance.
-The Directors do not participate in discussions or deliberations involving his/her own remuneration.
-Compliant Compliant Compliant Provide information or link/reference to a document containing the company's remuneration policy and its implementation, including the relationship between remuneration and performance.
-Please refer to pages 16 of SEC Form 17- A for a detailed discussion on the Compensation of Directors and Officers.
+Please refer to: Annex 2 - MOCG, Pages 17 to 18 The Nomination Process is also detailed in the MOCG.
+Annex 2 - MOCG, Pages 9 to 10 Included in the Shareholders' Rights and Protection in the MOCG are the details of the Voting Rights and the process of these shall be executed during Shareholders' Meetings.
+Annex 2 - MOCG, Page 26 Re commendation 2.4 1 The Board aligns the remuneration of key officers and board members with the long-term interests of the company.
+Compliant Provide information or link/reference to a document containing the company's remuneration policy and its implementation, including the relationship between 2 The Board adopts a policy specifying the relationship between remuneration and performance.
+Compliant remuneration and performance.
+3 The Directors do not participate in discussions or deliberations involving his/her own remuneration.
+Compliant Please refer to pages 16 of SEC Form 17- A for a detailed discussion on the Compensation of Directors and Officers.
 The recommendations are reflected in the MOCG.
-Please refer to: • Annex 2 - MOCG, Page 13 to 14 R ecommendation 2.5 1 The Board has a formal and transparent board nomination and election policy.
+Please refer to: • Annex 2 - MOCG, Page 13 to 14 Re commendation 2.5 1 The Board has a formal and transparent board nomination and election policy.
 Compliant Provide information or reference to a document containing information on the company's 2 The Board nomination and election policy is disclosed in the company's Manual on Corporate Governance.
 Compliant nomination and election policy and process and its implementation, including the criteria used in selecting new directors, how the candidates are 3 The Board nomination and election policy includes how the company accepted nominations from shareholders/members.
 Compliant shortlisted and how it encourages nominations from shareholders.
 Provide proof if minority shareholders have a 4 The Board nomination and election policy includes how the board reviews the qualifications of nominated candidates.
 Compliant right to nominate candidates to the board.
 Provide information if there was an assessment